cvhcvhcvh/cvhcvhcvh/README.md

 - 👋 Hi, I’m Chase!
 - 👀 I’m interested in coding :)
-- 🌱 I’m currently learning GraphQL
+- 🌱 I’m currently working through the React courses on Frontend Masters.
-- 💞️ I’m looking to collaborate on new projects.
+- 💞️ I’m looking to get a job.
-- 📫 How to reach me heychase@chasevanhaselen.com
+- 📫 How to reach me chasevanhaselen@gmail.com

 <!---
 cvhcvhcvh/cvhcvhcvh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.